Helpful Hints for Debit Cards

 Advice From the ATFCU Card Processing Team

-1. Always carry a second form of payment, JUST IN CASE
+1. Always, always carry a second form of payment, JUST IN CASE

 2. Free trials are not free.
 Read the tiny print before signing up.
 Then read it again.